All Episodes

 When I say close quarters, I'd rather go up against a firearm than a blade, especially if somebody knows how to use that blade.

-You are absolutely correct, because that blade, and they teach us in in training.
+You are absolutely correct because that blade, and they teach us in training, look, it only takes about one, maybe 0.7 seconds to close a gap with a knife.

-So yeah, I mean, at least you have a little bit it with a gun, you got time to get distance or get away from uh from the threat at least.
+So, yeah, I mean, at least you have a little bit with a gun, you got time to get distanced or get away from the threat at least.

-But man, a knife in close quarters, man, that is um that is.
+But, man, a knife in close quarters, man, that is that is.

-I mean, I I literally practice, okay, a gun being held at my face, a gun literally held at my chest, a gun held at my back, uh, gun held to my neck.
+I mean, I literally practice, okay, a gun being held at my face, a gun literally held at my chest, a gun held at my back, a gun held to my neck.

 I mean, we practice, you know, first again, get the gun offline, fight the man, strip the gun, break the finger, step back, tap rack four over three.